OpenINF/openinf.github.io/collections/_docs/handbook/style/colons.md

 ## Bold and Italic Text Preceding Colons

-When non-italic (_roman_) text that precedes a colon is bold, the colon should not be made bold, italic, or otherwise (color-stylized, etc.).
+When non-italic (also known as _Roman_) text that precedes a colon is bold, the colon should not be made bold, italic, or otherwise (color-stylized, etc.).

 </section>